Zeioth/none-ls-autoload.nvim/README.md

 ## Why
 **Problem**:
-* Normally when you use none-ls you have to manually add the sources you want to load to the option 'sources'.
+* Normally when you use none-ls you would have to manually register the sources you want to load.

 **Solution**:
-* `none-ls-autoload.nvim`, automatically load your none-ls sources in a smart way, so you don't have to configure anything.
-* This way you can start using the packages you install on `mason` without having to worry about manually registering them.
+* But by using `none-ls-autoload.nvim`, you don't have to!
+This plugin will take care of automatically load/unload all mason packages you have installed when necessary, as long as it's mason package is installed.

 ## How to install